AlphaBot-SDP-Project/.github/profile/README.md

 * Outcome: Making a word playing game robot
 * Tasks: UI, Robot Arm (Arm Design and Arm Software Development), Board Design and Implementation, Game Software,
 * Risks:
-* Tiles that are going to be moved can be 'pushed up' so that the arm tries to grab them at a specific level (safer and more stable for other tiles).